-- chest X-ray: Taking an X-ray visualizes the lungs so your doctor can look for any potential obstructions, fluid buildup, or pneumonia symptoms.
+- Chest X-ray.
+Taking an X-ray produces an image of your lungs so your doctor can look for any potential obstructions, fluid buildup, or pneumonia symptoms.

-- blood testing: Doing a blood test for a complete blood count (CBC) test can determine how many oxygen-carrying red blood cells you have.
-An arterial blood gas (ABG) is another blood test that can indicate how much oxygen is present in the blood.
+- Blood testing.
+Doing a complete blood count (CBC) test can determine how many oxygen-carrying red blood cells you have.
+An arterial blood gas (ABG) test is another blood test that can indicate how much oxygen is present in the blood.